 Growing continuously together, Melbourne and the Royal Exhibition Building have been recognised by the Australian Government with an historic $20M investment.

-Charged with delivering this new era, Museums Victoria will work alongside the award-winning historical architects Lovell Chen to deliver a redevelopment like no other.
+Charged with delivering this new era, Museums Victoria will work alongside the award-winning historical architects Lovell Chen and HBS Group to deliver a redevelopment like no other.
 The jewel of our city's skyline, the Royal Exhibition Building opened in 1880 to house exhibitions, transform industry and nurture new ways of thinking.
 Still encapsulating this role, the building and the surrounding Carlton Gardens have created a public space that celebrates both engagement and our community.

 With an ongoing commitment to protect our World Heritage Precinct, the centrepiece of the project will take our love of Melbourne to new heights with the restoration of the Royal Exhibition Building's 1880’s dome promenade offering unparalleled 360-degree views.
 This restored attraction will also include a lift, in the same location as the one installed for the 1888 Centennial International Exhibition.